The DIRECT Path of Meditation that Leads to Living ALOHA

 It brings together the most essential elements of the training into a clear progression: calming the mind, understanding the patterns of the ego, and recognizing the deeper awareness that contemplative traditions point to.

-The aim is simple: to help people rediscover the natural qualities of presence, compassion, and wisdom that Native Hawaiians in antiquity described as ALOHA.
+The aim is simple: to help people rediscover their natural qualities of presence, compassion, and wisdom that Native Hawaiians in antiquity described as ALOHA.

 Why Is the Course Six Months?